bbwwgg/PRG1002_Dating_app/README.md

 *Reason*: Alice focus on privacy and security of an application.
 Therefore, maintaining professionalism, protecting privacy, and ensuring reliability in communication is required for the Message application.

-# 4. Ethical Principles
+# 3. Ethical Principles
-The application adheres to following main ethical priciples
+The application adheres to following main ethical principles
-## 4.1.
+## 3.1.
 The Web should work for everyone

 The messaging app will be designed to be accessible, inclusive, and usable by people with different abilities, devices, and technical literacy levels, by implementing following features and tools
 - The user interface is designed and built for various devices: various types of phone, tablet, laptop and desktop.